bourafai/ADNEOM---array_chunk/README.md

-# ADNEOM---array_chunk
+# ADNEOM---array_chunk WIP
-array_chunk function for adneom
+Create helper class which can help to chunk arrays